Thursday 10 August 2023

 For more guidance, see supporting documents and references for postgraduate taught programmes.

-The MLitt in Intellectual History is an interdisciplinary taught postgraduate programme.
-The course offers three compulsory modules exploring major historical, historiographical, and methodological aspects of intellectual history alongside an individually-tailored programme of directed reading.
+The MLitt in Intellectual History is an interdisciplinary taught postgraduate programme run by the School of History.
+The course explores major historical, historiographical, and methodological aspects of intellectual history alongside an individually tailored programme of directed reading.

 - This interdisciplinary programme brings together experts from across the University with a common interest in researching and contextualising key ideas in their subject areas.